 - First motor grader manufactured in Minneapolis, Minnesota

-- December 7, 1931 Gray to yellow; trademark logo changes (will have both to give to Eric)
+- December 7, 1931 Gray to yellow; trademark logo changes

 - First diesel tractors work on a major global project, the King Albert Canal in Belgium.